apache/cordova-docs/STYLESHEET.md

 * 'Handheld' not 'hand held'

 * 'JavaScript' (but lowercase when MIME type)

+* Mac "OS X", not "OSX"

+* Prefer "simulator" over "emulator"; clarify when interfaces refer to them differently.
+(Simulators more robustly model a device's internal state rather than its outward appearance.)

+* Prefer generic "SDK" over "IDE", or "SDK tools" when referring to dedicated GUI coding environments such as Eclipse.

 * Remove superfluous "navigate to" wherever possible, unless you need to `cd` to a particular directory to launch a command.
 Instead of